MichaelSinsbeck/platformer/README.md

 Reminder for me:
 To produce a level:
 - Draw in Tiled
-- Open in Texteditor
-- Copy to main.lua in Leveleditor
-- Run leveleditor
-- mapfile is finished in hidden folder
+- Run love-project in levelconverter/
+- copy all *.dat from ./local/share/love/levelconverter/ to current folder